-Ian Glenn relives his experience as participant of the Wilderness Trails skills course at Makuleke and shares all his exciting encounters and memories.
+Ian Glenn relives his experience as a participant in the Wilderness Trails skills course at Makuleke and shares all his exciting encounters and memories.

-We, on the other hand, have been walking for half-an-hour when we come across eight bull elephants enjoying themselves in water.
-Unfortunately for us, they have drunk copiously at the spring before their cavorting, so our water source for the night is mainly mud and we need to wait for morning to replenish.
-But we have sounds, sights, glistening elephant skin.
+We, on the other hand, have been walking for half an hour when we come across eight bull elephants enjoying themselves in the water.
+Unfortunately for us, they have drunk copiously in the spring before their cavorting, so our water source for the night is mainly mud and we need to wait for morning to replenish.
+But we have sounds, sights, and glistening elephant skin.

-This wilderness trails experience is a 5-night, carry all you need, sleep under the stars bucket-list trip.
-Trail leader, Bruce Lawson, is a former Captain Morgan Adventurer of the Year (for a mad walk from Cape to nearly Cairo), champion bird atlasser, the most experienced walking trails guide in the country (14 000 hours logged and counting), and passionate exponent of the value of the wilderness experience.
-Second rifle is Varun Taneja, an Indian tiger man come to Africa to get further qualifications at EcoTraining.
+This wilderness trails experience is a 5-night, carry-all-you-need, sleep-under-the-stars bucket-list trip.
+Trail leader, Bruce Lawson, is a former Captain Morgan Adventurer of the Year (for a mad walk from Cape to nearly Cairo), champion bird atlas, the most experienced walking trails guide in the country (14 000 hours logged and counting), and passionate exponent of the value of the wilderness experience.
+The second rifle is Varun Taneja, an Indian tiger man who come to Africa to get further qualifications at EcoTraining.

 We see lots of animals: zebra, nyala, waterbuck, impala, baboons, vervets, kudu, Sharpe’s Grysbok and, on the last morning, a herd of eland coming down like great spirits to the water hole as we are just leaving.
 There is something right about seeing animals on foot rather than from the great fuming hide of a vehicle.
 Here we are all animals with needs for water and shelter, at a respectful and proper distance.
 Here one is excited by tracks of animals one doesn’t see: of giraffe, rhino, a tiny elephant, or by working out how the lions killed the eland carcass we come across.

-We hear hyenas, a lion roaring far off, a leopard during the night when we take turns to sit and watch next to the embers of the very small fire.
-But the only scary moment is when Bruce sees a breeding herd of elephant coming in our direction on the trail on the second last day and we beat a hasty retreat to re-route and avoid any encounters with the angry pachyderm maternity.
+We hear hyenas, a lion roaring far off, and a leopard during the night when we take turns sitting and watching next to the embers of the very small fire.
+But the only scary moment is when Bruce sees a breeding herd of elephants coming in our direction on the trail on the second last day and we beat a hasty retreat to re-route and avoid any encounters with the angry pachyderm maternity.

 The Luvuvhu is still flowing when we camp on its bank.
-During the night, we see five elephant bathing by full moon.
-The next day we get to leave our heavy packs under the nyala tree and head off bare-foot or in sandals up the river.
-Above us Lanner Gorge looms.
-When we sit down, one of the German guests says quietly, ‘This is Paradise.’
+During the night, we see five elephant bathing by the full moon.
+The next day we get to leave our heavy packs under the nyala tree and head off barefoot or in sandals up the river.
+Above us, Lanner Gorge looms.
+When we sit down, one of the German guests says quietly, ‘This is Paradise’